bluSCALE4/venetian-grammar/README.md

 confrontar ła só variante vèneta co łe altre che gh’è intorno e promovendo cusì na vera conosenzsa xenerałe de tuta ła nostra łéngua.

-##About the Maintainer
+##About the Maintainer:

-LUIS LARREA (Chicago 1983): Married Elizabeth Piloni of Chipilo, Puebla.
+LUIS LARREA (Chicago, 1983): Married to Elizabeth Piloni of Chipilo, Puebla.
 Father to daughter, Aria Larrea.
 He received his B.A. in Computer Science from DePaul University minoring in Japanese Language.
-This emphasis on multicultural study has led to exploration of his newfound families heritage.
-His recent experiences has moved him to see ethnic identity as a critical part in the liberation of both heart and soul.
+His multicultural study led to exploration of his newfound families heritage.
+Recent experiences moved him to see ethnicity as a critical part in the liberation of both heart and soul.